facebookresearch/NSVF/README.md

 ```bash
 pip install --editable ./
 ```
-or if you want to install the code locally:
+Or if you want to install the code locally, run:
 ```
 python setup.py build_ext --inplace
 ```